PaylidateApp/paylidate-backend/resources/docs/source/index.md

 #Product management

-APIs for Producs
+APIs for Product
 <!-- START_dc538d69a8586a7a3c36d4393cee42e6 -->
-## Display a listing of the resource.
+## Get all Products.

 > Example request: